emortong/React-Kanban/README.md

 ## Getting Started

-- Fork and clone
+- Fork and clone.
-- Rename `config/configExample.json` to `config/config.json`, in this same file, set your username where it is indicated
+- Rename `config/configExample.json` to `config/config.json`, in this same file, set your username where it is indicated.
-- Run `npm install` to install all your dependencies
+- Run `npm install` to install all your dependencies.
 - Create a database for the project in Postgres.
-Name it `kanban`
+Name it `kanban`.
-- Connect to `kanban`
+- Connect to `kanban`.
-- Run `sequelize db:migrate` in your terminal
+- Run `sequelize db:migrate` in your terminal.
-- Run `node server.js`
+- Run `node server.js`.
-- Go to `localhost:3000` in your browser
+- Go to `localhost:3000` in your browser.
 - Click on `new task` and start adding tasks to your Kanban board!